 Post-bid techniques happen after the bid request is already processed.
 For example, the user agent, browser and/or device would be scanned for bot fingerprints or brand-unsafe signals.
 If these are detected, the ad will still be blocked from showing.
 In this case, there can be a difference between post-bid blocking, which actually blocks the ad from serving, and post-bid measurement, which only reports after the impression but does not block ads from serving.
 With post-bid measurement only, actions would still have to be taken to optimize campaigns so the ads no longer appear on these sites.

 A fraudulent website could for example use domain spoofing to send a false domain identity to the media buyer and you win the bid so your ad is ready to serve on a fraudulent website.
 However, a post-bid ‘scan’ would then identify that it is actually a spoofed domain and then either block the ad from serving or report on it later depending on the technique/tool.

-Tools or services such as ClickCease, MOAT, Integral Ad Science, Doubleverify, …. can help with battling ad fraud.
-Which tool to choose should be determined on your needs and the functionalities of these tools (pre- or post-bid?) which we won’t discuss in detail in this article.
+Tools or services such as ClickCease, MOAT, Integral Ad Science, and Doubleverify, …. can help with battling ad fraud.
+Which tool to choose should be determined by your needs and the functionalities of these tools (pre- or post-bid?) which we won’t discuss in detail in this article.